Assign this task

 ADDITIONAL REQUIREMENT DETAIL

-Registrants must publish a valid DMARC record whether or not the domain is used to send email.
-If a vendor sends email on your behalf, sending with your *.BANK or *.INSURANCE domain email address, they must comply with Security Requirement 6, Implementing TLS & DNSSEC.
+Registrants that have met requirements #1 and #2, and therefore appear in the .BANK or .INSURANCE zone, must publish a valid DMARC record whether or not the domain is used to send emails.
+If a vendor sends email on your behalf, sending with your *.BANK or *.INSURANCE domain email address, they must comply with Security Requirement 6, Implementing TLS; DNSSEC is not required.

 For a domain used to send email: Registrants must publish a DMARC record with a reject mail receiver policy (p=reject), except during the implementation phase of email as described below*.
-In addition, Registrants must publish at least one of the following email authentication DNS Resource Records (publishing both, while not required, creates additional security for your email channel):
+In addition, Registrants must publish an Sender Policy Framework Record (SPF).
+While publishing a DomainKeys Identified Mail Record (DKIM) is not required, publishing both SPF and DKIM records creates additional security for your email channel.

-It is recommended that DMARC records specify strict identifier alignment for both SPF and DKIM via the adkim and aspf tags.
+It is recommended that DMARC records specify strict identifier alignment for SPF and DKIM (if applicable) via the adkim and aspf tags.
 Also, for DMARC records published at an organizational domain level to set an appropriate sp: tag.

 *When deploying DMARC during the implementation phase of email capabilities, Registrants may temporarily use a “none” (p=none) or “quarantine” (p=quarantine) mail receiver policy, but must change the policy to reject for ongoing operations within 90 days of deployment.